eclipse-embed-cdt/eclipse-plugins/README-MAINTAINER.md

 For the plug-ins that were modified, increase the specific version (like _1.2.3_).

+Commit the MANIFEST.MF files as _update versions..._

 For all features, increase the common version (like _6.3.2_); be sure the composite records are not updated at this moment, they require new lines, added later.

+For all branding, edit the MANIFEST.MF and increase the `Bundle-Version` (like _6.3.2_).

+For all other occurrences, except `compositeArtifacts.xml` and `compositeContent.xml`.

+Commit all with _update package version 6.3.2_.

 ## Build locally